 By the time you realize a specific software package wasn’t for you, you will have invested a lot of time and energy into it.
 I’ve been there myself so creating this article is my way of making sure you can make a more educated decision before diving in.

 Besides the best drum software packages I picked below, I’m aware that there are a ton of other paid options out there like Steven Slate Drums, Abbey Road Drums, and Battery 4, but I wanted to pick my top 3 favorite drum VST plugins that appeal to me personally.

 To give you some context I’m an e-drummer at heart and I also like producing and mixing realistic sounding drum tracks, so if those things appeal to you I think you’ll enjoy what’s on this list as much as I do.

-Here is currently the best drum software in my opinion:
+Here is the best drum software you can buy at the moment:

 Superior Drummer 3

 The newest drum software of the bunch, Superior Drummer 3 is without a doubt the king.
 The amount of thought and care that went into every section is pretty incredible, and upon launching the program for the first time I felt like a kid in a candy store.